jroivas/sic/sic.md

 and integer.
 Earlier example in case of `if` works same way.
 So `overflow` return `0` in case of success, and `1` if overflow was detected.

-# Integer sizes

-Traditionally in C the size of `int` may be different according the system where it's compiled into.
-We specify size of all types explicitly:

-- 8 bits: char == unsigned char
-- 8 bits: byte and unsigned byte
-- 16 bits: short and unsigned short
-- 32 bits: int and unsigned int
-- 64 bits: long and unsigned long
-- 64 bits: long long and unsigned long long

-All chars are unsigned, and signed char does not exists.
-Value is always between 0 - 255.
-Instead byte is signed in range -128 - 127 and unsigned byte matches char.

-On top of that we have specific bit size ints:

-- 8 bits: int8, uint8
-- 16 bits: int16, uint16
-- 32 bits: int32, uint32
-- 64 bits: int64, uint64
-- 128 bits: int128, uint128

-Extending to bigger types is trivial, if there comes hardware support.
-However compiler supports built-in bigint, which allows arbitrary big integers.
-These are not any specific bit/byte size, but can grow any size when needed.
-This of course has it's performance and storage size issues.
-Otherwise bigints can be used like any other integer type:

-    int32 a = 12345;
-    int64 b = 567890;
-    bigint c = 123456789123456789001234567890;

-    bigint d = a + b;
-    d += c;

 # Built-in fixed point, and extended floats

 Floating point is great, but sometimes more exact representation is needed.